soutiwari/HackerEarth-Tutorial-to-PDF/README.md

 # Hackerearth-Tutorial-to-PDF
-Easily convert Hackeearth Tutorials to PDF files to learn Programming when no net connection is present
+Easily convert Hackerearth Tutorials to PDF files to learn Programming when no net connection is present